| « Control Two Outdoor Light Fixtures with a Motion Detector | Replace or Repair Your Older Light Fixtures » |

 Notice: Burnt or damaged electrical wiring and circuit components should be replaced with new electrical materials of the same voltage and amperage rating.

-There are a few causes of dim or flickering lights that will be identified as you consider the following questions about the condition and occurrences:
+The following are examples of common causes of dim or flickering lights that will be identified as you consider the following questions about the condition and occurrences.

-- Does the flickering happen all the time, or just during certain times of the day?
+Do the lights flicker all the time, or just during certain times of the day?

-This is typically an indication that a dedicated circuit may be required for the larger equipment or that the main home electrical panel may need to be upgraded. - Does it seem that all of the home power is affected or just one circuit?
+- This will help to Lighting Circuits and Other Electrical Devices, because this is typically an indication that a dedicated circuit may be required for the larger equipment or that the main home electrical panel may need to be upgraded.

 Repairing Damaged Electrical System Components

-Damaged electrical components and electrical wiring will need to be properly repaired to avoid further electrical failures and damage.
+- Due to the various complexities that may involve this electrical problem, the damaged electrical components and electrical wiring will need to be properly repaired to avoid further electrical failures and damage.
+A Qualified electrician should be consulted who will make electrical system evaluations and then make the appropriate repairs as needed.

 House Wiring Circuits and Circuit Breakers